investindex/Guidelines/README.md

 &nbsp;

 <sup id="f4"> 4 </sup> The only exception is _employer_ contributions to a 401(k).
 Employee contributions are subject to FICA taxes.
 Even if your employer offers a Roth 401(k), employers do not contribute to your Roth 401(k).
-Employer contributions are made to your traditional account regardless of which plan you contribute to. [↩](#fn4)
+Employer contributions are made to your traditional account regardless of which plan you contribute to.
+However, if [certain legislation](https://www.youtube.com/watch?v=eMGVlDU2jTI) in Congress is passed, employers could be given the option of contributing to their employees' Roth 401(k) accounts. [↩](#fn4)

 &nbsp;